 - How to align real estate opportunities with organizational objectives by forecasting sales by daypart per individual existing or potential location

 No Customer Data?
 No Problem.

 Customer analytics this refined requires customer records timestamped by daypart.
 But for many casual restaurant operators, amassing reliable customer data is an insurmountable challenge.
-Contact us to learn how Buxton can use mobile data to enhance your customer insights and set the stage for this type of robust customer analytic solution that can help your organization address its challenges and take full advantage of its opportunities to improve the bottom line.
+Contact us to learn how Buxton can use customer behavioral data to enhance your customer insights and set the stage for this type of robust customer analytic solution that can help your organization address its challenges and take full advantage of its opportunities to improve the bottom line.